Shyam Nagarajan / Reading Time: 4 mins

 Above all, the cost that founders underestimate is the opportunity cost when you spend time on the office space that you have created rather the business that you want to build.
 Founders end up spending time in looking into and addressing situations like AC not working, maid did not turn up, maid quit, internet connection down etc. Let us say on an average 5 hours of such time is spent every month.

 If you just add all the recurring costs then you get a staggering Rs 45,000 monthly for your 2BHK office that initially looked very cost effective at Rs 15,000 a rent.
 This means that you are spending Rs 4,500 per employee per month.
 We have not even included the upfront costs that you have to take care.
-If you account for it then you are looking at a number not less then Rs 5,500 per employee per month.
+If you account for it then you are looking at a number not less than Rs 5,500 per employee per month.

 The below infographic illustrates the data points and proves the point.

-(Click the image to view and download a high resolution version.)
+(Click the image to view and download a high-resolution version.)

 Is cost the only factor?
 Cost is just one factor but many a times the most important factor in the whole decision process.
-You must consider all other factors comprehensively before you choose the right office for your startup.
+You must consider all other factors comprehensively before you choose the right office for your start-up.